Print

 7. Transfer the rolled out dough sheet to the refrigerator and chill for 1-2 hours.

-8. Remove from the fridge and let it sit for a few minutes so it’s easier to work with.
+8. Remove from the fridge and let it sit at room temp for 5-10 minutes so it’s easier to work with.
 Stamp and cut into shapes.
-(Lightly dust or dip the stamps/cutters in flour to prevent sticking.)
+(Lightly dust the dough, stamps and cutters in flour to prevent sticking.)

-9. Transfer the cookies onto a parchment-lined (or even better, a perforated mat-lined) baking pan.
+9. Transfer the cookies onto a parchment-lined baking pan.
 Chill again in the freezer while the oven preheats.

-10. Bake at 350°F for around 10-12 minutes (depending on size and thickness), or until the cookies look set.
+10. Bake at 350°F for around 10-12 minutes, or until the cookies are lightly golden around the bottom edges.

 11. Let the cookies cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.